-The on-duty GCU PD police sergeant or campus safety manager is responsible for communicating timely warnings to all students and employees via email using the AlertUs/RAVE emergency notification system.
+The on-duty GCU PD police sergeant or campus safety manager is responsible for communicating timely warnings to all students and employees via email using the Alert Media emergency notification system.
 All members of the Public Safety Department command, management and police supervisor teams have access to, and permission to use the emergency notification system to send the timely warnings.
 They may also direct any Public Safety Dispatcher to send the warning for them.

 Ground students are automatically registered to receive alerts when enrolling for classes.
-Faculty and staff must opt-in using the Workday system to receive alerts.
+Faculty and staff are also automatically enrolled.
 The university may also supplement the email message with other methods or a combination of other methods including, but not limited to, text message, paper postings on building doors, a message on the AlertGCU website page, or public announcements.